-Determine applications that Attend Planning Applications have attracted material - · · · objections from statutory Committee - usually held every 4 consultees or other bodies or weeks.
-NB: This is currently held virtually due to government groups or local authorities or guidelines and the Covid-19 members of the community in pandemic.
-A link for access and a accordance with a protocol copy of the papers are available via agreed by Members of the the County Council website 17 Planning Applications Committee, which at present Representatives on behalf of requires applications to be objectors and supporters may be referred to the Council's invited to address Members at the Planning Applications Committee in accordance with the Committee for determination County Council's public speaking if material objections are arrangements.
-In which instance received.
-The above the applicants will be offered the requirement is subject to opportunity to address Members change at the Planning of the Committee in reply.
-NB: Application Committee's These are currently modified due discretion to the Covid-19 pandemic and are replaced with a written script that Inform anyone who has is read by the committee clerk submitted written comments of the outcome of the decision.
-In the case of Applicants for minerals and waste petition, correspondence will management development may be with the lead petitioner appeal against the Councils refusal of planning permission, any Publish the decision notice on conditions imposed or against the County Council website non-determination.
+- Attend Planning Applications Committee - usually held every 4 weeks.
+NB: This is currently held virtually due to government guidelines and the Covid-19 pandemic.
+A link for access and a copy of the papers are available via the County Council website17 - Representatives on behalf of objectors and supporters may be invited to address Members at the Committee in accordance with the County Council's public speaking arrangements.
+In which instance the applicants will be offered the opportunity to address Members of the Committee in reply.
+NB: These are currently modified due to the Covid-19 pandemic and are replaced with a written script that is read by the committee clerk - Applicants for minerals and waste management development may appeal against the Councils refusal of planning permission, any conditions imposed or against non-determination.
 By law, no other party has the right of appeal